 With a raw analog camera aesthetic, I enjoy capturing emotions, weaving together narratives that speak volumes.

-Most of the photographs from the series were taken during Vodún rituals, when I was among five different local Etnies and communities, traveling and recognizing a few.
+Most of the photographs from the series were taken during Vodún rituals and family gatherings.

-From their civic rights activism in Berlin and the cultural heritage of Ouidah in Benin, my lens navigates through history, tradition, and contemporary existence.
+From the civic rights activism in Berlin and the cultural heritage of Ouidah in Benin, my lens navigates through history, tradition, and contemporary existence.

 For centuries, humanity has drawn strength and resilience from the stories preserved across civilizations.
 These archives shape our understanding of identity, grounding us in shared histories.
-They connect past and present, offering continuity in a changing world.
+They connect the past and the present, like Vodún offering continuity in a world that is constantly in mutation.

 “We can’t breathe”